cameronlai/ZemoteFirmware/README.md

 The best thing about Zemote is that you can program a button to do multiple things.
 For example, you can configure the power button to power the television, air conditioner and sound system in one go.

-The Zemote hardware consits of 6 buttons and their corresponding actions are shown below.
+The Zemote hardware includes 6 buttons and their corresponding actions are shown below.

 Button  | Action
 ------------- | -------------